 You should always suspect a reversal at Support and Resistance as there is a high probability that price action will reverse at those key levels.
-That’s because it already did that before in the past and it will continue to do so in the future as traders will always take caution on these levels so some who had open trades will exit at those levels and others will initiate new trades at these levels and that’s why it is crucial to learn to draw these Zones.
+That's because it already did that before in the past and it will continue to do so in the future as traders will always take caution on these levels.
+Some who had open trades will exit at those price levels and others will initiate new trades at these levels.
+That’s why it is crucial to learn to draw these Zones using technical analysis.

 Steps for trading Support and Resistance Zones Strategy

-They are more like zones that can be breached and pushed into and then it may pull the price action back out of it or maybe price action will succeed in breaking it for good so Zones and far better term to describe it.
+They are more like zones that can be breached and pushed into.
+The trend may pull the price action back out of it, or maybe price action will succeed in breaking it for good.
+This is why you want to think of these points as zones.